mognog/pppoe-diagnostic/README.md

 - Credentials are stored securely by Windows
 - Faster execution

+**Note:** Due to Windows security restrictions, the script cannot display the saved username (it will show "Using saved Windows credentials").
+This is normal and expected behavior.

 ### Method 2: Use External Credentials File (Recommended for Development)
 Create a `credentials.ps1` file in the same directory as the script: